ParkPass & Historic Site Pass

 LIBRARY LOAN PROGRAM: If you have a library card from a Georgia public library, you can check out a ParkPass and Historic Site Pass, just like you would check out a book.
 You'll enjoy free parking at Georgia's State Parks and free admission to State Historic Sites.

 Frequent state park visitors can purchase an Annual ParkPass for $50, which means they do not pay the daily $5 parking fee.
 An even better deal is membership to Friends of Georgia State Parks & Historic Sites.
-The cost is the same ($50) and members get additional discounts as well.
+Memberships begin at $55, and members get additional discounts as well.
 Annual passes are also available for mountain bike trails and some swimming pools.

 Seniors 62 and older save 50% on Annual ParkPasses (normally $50), and 20% off camping, cottages, lodge rooms and golf (restrictions apply).